mohammadsaif19/continue/README.md

 ### Generate files from scratch

-Open a blank file and let Continue start new Python scripts, React components, etc.
+Open a blank file and let FazzaPilot start new Python scripts, React components, etc.

 - “/edit get me started with a basic supabase edge function”
 - “/edit implement a c++ shortest path algo in a concise way”